LeonardoSonco/Technical_Challenge_01/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-Folio Agency - project being developed for the first challenge of the Front-End Development grant program (React).
+Project being developed for the first challenge of the Front-End Development grant program (React).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>